skhussain123/OPENAISDK-TEST_PREPRATION/Prompt-&-Context-Engineering/01-prompt-engineering/readme.md

 - Communication styles (friendly tutor, formal advisor)

 ### 6. Contextual Prompting
 Provide specific background information relevant to the task.
+Contextual prompting is a method where you give an AI a task along with the necessary background information, data, or context so that the AI’s response is more accurate, specific, and aligned with your objective.
+It goes beyond just giving instructions; it includes external details, constraints, or scenarios that guide the AI’s answer.
+This is a part of context engineering, which focuses on providing relevant information so the AI can understand properly and respond correctly.

 **Example:**
 ```